20 wrinkly dog breeds

 (Image credit: Getty Images)

-The Neapolitan Mastiff has a powerful and imposing presence, which is what you’d expect from a breed that’s been intimidating intruders and guarding people and property since ancient Roman times.
+The Neapolitan Mastiff has a powerful and imposing presence, which is what you’d expect from a guard dog breed that’s been intimidating intruders and protecting people and property since ancient Roman times.
 And yet, while they may be wary of strangers, they are incredibly sweet and placid when it comes to their family.

 With a rather large head that’s covered in voluminous folds and a fair amount of drool that comes from those large jowls, even the youngest Neapolitan Mastiff appears somewhat old in appearance.
 But these gentle giants really are a joy to have in your home with their steady, calm, and watchful presence bringing a sense of security and comfort.

-While young Neapolitan Mastiffs are fairly active, adult Mastiffs tend to be lazier and love lounging around the house.
+While young Neapolitan Mastiffs are fairly active, adults tend to be lazier and love lounging around the house.
 They do need a lot of room to sprawl about, so they’re not well suited to apartment living, and while they adore children, they’re a bit too large and clumsy to be around very small children who may be unsteady on their feet.
-Best to wait until the kids are a bit older before welcoming this breed into your family.

 7. Dogue de Bordeaux